eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 terminal ID: /[_a-zA-Z][\w_]*/; // the terminal rule for ID is unchanged!
 ```

-Now Langium knows, that keyword "Hello" may also occur as value for the `name` property of the parser rule for persons.
+Now Langium knows that keyword "Hello" may also occur as value for the `name` property of the parser rule for persons.
 That's it!
 (Don't forget to run `npm run langium:generate` after updating the grammar.)

 ![screenshot with fixed grammar](fixed-1-grammar.png)